 I’ve also bought the Blu-ray steelbook edition of series 5 to replace the original Blu-ray edition.
 I like the artwork on the steelbooks, so I’ve been upgrading my collection as they come out.
 The new edition has the same extra features as before, including cut-down episodes of Doctor Who Confidential, commentaries, Monster Files, video diaries, additional scenes, outtakes and trailers, along with audio navigation and audio description.

-The Doctor has also sent a special message for anyone, but especially children, who are worried about the current situation.
+The Doctor has also sent a special message for children, but it equally applies to adults, who are worried about the current situation.
 There have also been online watch-along parties organised by Emily Cook for people to view and chat about episodes together, and raise money for a special relief fund.
 It’s even got the cast and programme makers involved, including former showrunner Russell T Davies, who has published a prequel and sequel to Rose.

 Another sci-fi show that I’ve started rewatching from the beginning is The X-Files.
 I haven’t seen it since I was a teenager around 20 years ago, so I don’t remember it in any detail, but I know I enjoyed it back then.
 So when I discovered it was available to watch for free as part of my Amazon Prime Video subscription, I gave it a go, and it hooked me straight back in.
 So after watching a couple of seasons online, I bought the Blu-ray box set of all 11 seasons, plus the first and second movies, which I’ll watch at the relevant points in between seasons.